What is Drinking A Lot?

 Low blood pressure in cats can be caused by severe dehydration, shock, heart disease, kidney failure, and blood loss.
 Sometimes there is no known cause.
 In addition to polydipsia, your cat will show confusion, pale gums, nausea, fainting or collapse, dizziness, and fatigue.

 There are many reasons for kidney disease in cats, some of which are age, injury, and chronic disease.
 There is a higher incidence of kidney disease in British Shorthairs, Himalayans, and Persians.
 However, kidney disease is common in all cats over the age of seven.
-You may also notice other symptoms such as appetite and weight loss, depression, bad breath, excessive scratching, weakness, and low body temperature.
+You may also notice other symptoms such as a reduced appetite and weight loss, depression, bad breath, weakness, and vomiting.

 Just as with humans, the liver is needed for essential functions in your cat’s body such as filtering toxins, processing and storing nutrients, breaking down carbohydrates, and producing albumin and bile.
-Some other signs of liver disease besides drinking more include swollen abdomen, drooling, dark urine, diarrhea, vomiting, pale gums, appetite and weight loss, jaundice, and lethargy.
+Some other signs of liver disease besides drinking more, a swollen abdomen, drooling, dark urine, diarrhea, vomiting, pale gums, appetite and weight loss, jaundice, and lethargy.

 Urinary Tract Infection

 Urinary tract infections in cats are very common and can occur for many reasons.
-In fact, UTIs are the most commonly treated illness in cats.
 This condition can be mild or severe, depending on the cause.
 The most often reported causes include cystitis, urinary stones, and urethral obstructions.
 Other symptoms that may accompany polydipsia include crying while urinating, frequent urination, blood in the urine, and urinating outside of the litter box.

 What to do if your Cat is Drinking A Lot